-Fall in Wisconsin means it's time for apple picking and family fun.
-Racine County is fortunate to have many award-winning orchards spread throughout our county.
-Orchards where families can pick their own apples, pick up some fresh apple cider, and find the perfect Halloween pumpkins and gourds.
+Fall in Wisconsin means it's time for apple picking, pumpkin patches and family fun in the outdoors.
+Racine County is fortunate to have many award-winning orchards throughout our county.
+Orchards where families can pick their own apples and find the perfect Halloween pumpkins and gourds.

 You can pick your own apples and peaches or select from a variety of already picked grab bags.
 With fall comes fresh-pressed cider from the stands and apple cider donuts, along with a field full of pumpkins as well.

-A bit further north you'll find The Orchard Store at Old Homestead, 7814 Raynor Ave., in Franksville.
-Along with picking, you'll also find a gift store offering a number of jams, jellies, maple syrup. pumpkins in the fall and unique gift items.
+A little to the north you will find The Orchard Store at Old Homestead, 7814 Raynor Ave. in Franksville.
+Along with apple picking, you will find a gift store offering a number of jams, jellies, maple syrup, pumpkins in the fall, and unique gift items.
 The orchard also offers a picnic area and kids play area.

-Heading a bit west, check out Brightonwoods Orchards, 1072 288th Ave., in Burlington, for conveniently bagged fresh-picked apples and homemade apple cider, jams, and jellies ready for purchase.
-A unique feature of this orchard is a separate on-side cidery - Aeppeltreow Winery & Distillery.
+Heading west, check out Brightonwoods Orchards, 1072 288th Ave. in Burlington, for conveniently bagged fresh-picked apples and homemade apple cider, jams and jellies ready for purchase.
+A unique feature of this orchard is a separate on-site cidery, Aeppeltreow Winery & Distillery.

-Jacobson Orchards can be found a bit further west, at 25911 Malchine Road, in Waterford.
-This seasonal orchard boasts more than 1,400 apple trees and offers homemade pies, turnovers, and a bakery, along with fresh-pressed cider.
+Jacobson Orchards is located a little further west at 25911 Malchine Rd. in Waterford.
+This seasonal orchard boasts more than 1,400 apple trees and has a bakery offering homemade pies, turnovers and fresh-pressed cider.

-Heading north towards Franksville, you'll find Swan's Pumpkin Farm, 5930 Highway H. Select your perfect pumpkin from acres of pumpkins of all sizes.
-This seasonal pumpkin farm and market offer caramel apples, fresh kettle corn, and apple cider donuts among numerous other fall favorites.
+In northern Racine County is Swan's Pumpkin Farm, 5930 Highway H in Franksville.
+Select your perfect pumpkin from acres of pumpkins of all sizes.
+This seasonal pumpkin farm and market offer caramel apples, fresh kettle corn and apple cider donuts among numerous other fall favorites.
 Swan's Pumpkin Farm features hayrides and a petting zoo for the young and young at heart from Memorial Day to Halloween.

-The Land of the Giants Pumpkin Farm, 11823 Durand Ave., in Sturtevant features thousands of pumpkins for picking, hayrides, train rides, a corn maze, play area, and animals for kids to feed.
-Inside the barn, you'll find Halloween and fall decor along with tasty snacks and drinks.
+The Land of the Giants Pumpkin Farm, 11823 Durand Ave. in Sturtevant, features thousands of pumpkins for picking, hayrides, train rides, a corn maze, play area, and animals for kids to feed.
+Inside the barn, you will find Halloween and fall decor along with tasty snacks and drinks.

-Whether heading out of or into the city, you'll most likely drive by Borzynski's Farm and Floral Market, 115600 Washington Ave., in Mount Pleasant.
-This year-round marketplace features a wide variety of fresh fruits and vegetables, flowers, decor, and gifts, along with a deli counter for crafting perfect lunchtime sandwiches.
-Their specialty foods include "Made in Wisconsin" items, cheeses, honey, dips and spreads along with a variety of jams, jellies, and sauces.
-Borzynski's Farm and Floral Market also boasts a large selection of pumpkins, gourds, and mums available in the fall.
-Come winter, stop by their market to pick from their large selection of Christmas trees.
+Whether heading out of or into the city, you will most likely drive past Borzynski's Farm & Floral Market, 115600 Washington Ave. in Mount Pleasant.
+This year-round marketplace features a wide variety of fresh fruits and vegetables, flowers, decor, and gifts, along with a deli counter for perfect lunchtime sandwiches.
+Their specialty foods include "Made in Wisconsin" items, cheeses, honey, and dips and spreads along with a variety of jams, jellies and sauces.
+Borzynski's Farm & Floral Market also boasts a large selection of pumpkins, gourds and mums available in the fall.
+Come winter, visit their market for their large selection of Christmas trees.